aspect-build/bazel-examples/vue/README.md

 However, Vite is a lot faster than Webpack, so at a small scale like this, this developer roundtrip is actually fine.

-To scale up the example, there are a couple of things you could do:
+Also, we show how to extract vue components as pre-built npm packages, using our pnpm workspaces support to link these into an app.
+See the `libraries/` folder and the `pnpm-workspace.yaml` file.
+This makes the build more incremental since those packages ("component libraries") are not be re-built every time.

-- to be more Bazel-idiomatic, the Vite composition of tools like `esbuild` and  plugins like `@vitejs/plugin-vue` could be decomposed into an analogous Bazel pipeline.
+To scale up the example further, and to be more Bazel-idiomatic, the Vite composition of tools like `esbuild` and  plugins like `@vitejs/plugin-vue` could be decomposed into an analogous Bazel pipeline.
-- extract vue components as pre-built npm packages, using our pnpm workspaces support to link these into an app.
-This makes the build more incremental since those packages ("component libraries") would not be re-built every time.